jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-21-sport-car-in-webgl.markdown

 Now we got the car on the scene, this is all good.
 But we need the camera to follow this car.
 We create a camera controls specific to mimic the usual camera in car game.
-The camera is placed a bit behind the car and look forward.
+The camera is placed a bit behind the car and looks forward.
 The faster you go, the further you look.
 This is always nice to see what is coming at you :)

 ```